Scholarships and Funding

 It is important to pay attention to disbursement dates for financial aid.
 Financial aid generally disburses shortly before the Valpo semester.
 Most scholarships will go through the Financial Aid Office and will be disbursed during the normal time.
 Therefore, it is very important that students prepare and have plans in place for any expenses that may come up prior to that disbursement, such as airfare, visa, or passport.
-Study Abroad staff can offer some support in brainstorming potential alternatives and methods.
+Be sure to look into other financial options that are available.
 (As an example, STA Travel offers a deposit program for booking airfare where the traveler pays a deposit up front and the rest of the fare seven days prior to travel, which usually allows for students to receive and pay the rest with financial aid funds).

 Endowed scholarships are set up through the generosity of donors with the goal of assisting our students.
 In the case of these specific scholarships, they are given to provide assistance to students planning to study abroad.
-Students are able to apply online through the universal endowed scholarships application and will be considered for any awards they are eligible for.
+Students are able to apply online through one universal application and will be considered for any awards they are eligible for.

 It is absolutely possible for students to receive national scholarships, regardless of how competitive they are.
 Many Valpo students have received these awards in the past.
 While an award is never guaranteed, spending time working on putting together a strong application will make you a more competitive applicant.
 It is strongly recommended that you work with someone on your application, and some of them may require the university to sponsor you.
 Start early, and get feedback as often as you can.
 Your study abroad program advisor would be happy to help, or you may know a faculty member or academic advisor, or another contact on campus who could review your essay, help you brainstorm, or generally guide you as you’re working on these.
 Review those listed below, and continue your independent search for others that may apply to you as well.